 They need to know the importance of keeping all animals contained until the state veterinarian gives permission to transport them to a holding facility.
 If the rollover involves a sealed trailer hauling cattle from Canada, animals cannot be unloaded until the federal veterinarian gives permission to unload the trailer.
-A local veterinarian will need to be on the scene to decide what to do with the injured animals and a representative from the NDSA – either the chief brand inspector or one of the fieldmen – should be on-hand, too.
-Everyone involved with a rollover is also advised to be on the lookout for suspicious people taking pictures or video of the accident.
+A local veterinarian will need to be on the scene to decide what to do with the injured animals and a representative from the NDSA – either the chief brand inspector or one of the fieldmen – should be on hand, too.

-- Contact the state radio or call 911, who will then contact the state and federal veterinarians, NDSA representative, state highway patrol and, local fi re department/first responders and county sheriff’s department.
-The state highway patrol will contact the nearest wrecking company to come out with the wrecker trucks.
+- Contact State Radio or call 911, who will then contact the state and federal veterinarians, NDSA representative, Highway Patrol and, local fire department/first responders and the county sheriff’s department.
+The Highway Patrol will contact the nearest wrecking company.

 - Contact a local farmer or rancher to bring horse trailers, panels, chains and ropes.